Report: Ron Johnson discussed conspiracy theory with Ukrainian diplomat two weeks before Trump sought investigation

 News At Other State Sites:

-- Tomah Man Seriously Hurt after Deer v Motorcycle Crash11 hours ago
+- Tomah Man Seriously Hurt after Deer v Motorcycle Crash18 hours ago

-- Report: Ron Johnson discussed conspiracy theory with Ukrainian diplomat two weeks before T...12 hours ago
+- Report: Ron Johnson discussed conspiracy theory with Ukrainian diplomat two weeks before T...20 hours ago

-- Up to 3 inches of snow expected Monday night in central and northeast Wisconsin13 hours ago

-- Do red flag laws allow gun seizure without a judge’s OK?13 hours ago

-- Robin Vos – Do red flag laws allow gun seizure without a judge’s OK?18 hours ago
+- Robin Vos – Do red flag laws allow gun seizure without a judge’s OK?1 day ago

-- Fitzgerald cites rocky relationship as Senate slow walks Evers’ Cabinet picks3 days ago

-- Ray Cross to retire as University of Wisconsin System President3 days ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.